ksurana21/revpref/README.md

 ```

 We see that the data set is inconsistent with both SARP and WARP.
 All
-three tests revealed that our data set failed to satisfy the rationality
+the three tests revealed that our data set failed to satisfy the
-axioms.
-However, these tests did not indicate how close this set of
+rationality axioms.
+However, these tests did not indicate how close this
-observations is to satisfying the strict axioms.
-In the next step, we
+set of observations is to satisfying the exact axioms.
+In the next step,
-compute goodness-of-fit indices to measure the severity of violations.
+we compute goodness-of-fit indices to measure the severity of
+violations.

 **Goodness-of-fit**

 The package provides functionalities for two goodness-of-fit measures.
 The first measure is the critical cost efficiency index (CCEI) which is
-defined as the maximal efficiency level at that the data set is
+defined as the maximal efficiency level at which the data set is
-consistent with the rationality tests.
-From the previous exercises, we
+consistent with the rationality axiom(s).
+From the previous exercises,
-know that our data set failed to satisfy GARP at full efficiency but is
+we know that our data set failed to satisfy GARP at full efficiency but
-consistent with GARP at the efficiency level 0.90.
+is consistent with GARP at the efficiency level 0.90.
 As such, we expect
 the CCEI to be greater than 0.90 but less than 1.

 ``` r